 Increasing investment in the renewable sector is likely to drive the market during the forecast period.

 Scope of the Report

-The China renewable energy market report includes:
+The report on the Chinese renewable energy market includes:

 Report scope can be customized per your requirements.
 Click here.

 Hydropower is a reliable, cost-effective, and sustainable natural energy source that requires the kinetic energy of the flowing water to generate electricity.
 It is one of the cleanest forms of energy source, which has dominated China’s renewable energy market in 2019.
 China’s hydropower had an approximate capacity of around 356 gigawatts in 2019.